dotnet/android-samples/MapsAndLocationDemo_v2/README.md

 This project does not include the Google Play services client library, which is a requirement for Google Maps v2.
 It is not possible for 3rd parties to distribute this API, so you must compile the binding project yourself.

+According to the [Android Dashboard](http://developer.android.com/about/dashboards/index.html), nearly 54% of all Android devices are running Android 4.0 (API level 14) or higher.
+This project has been updated to target Android 4.0 or higher.
+See the section below on backwards compatibility with the older API's.

 **Note:** You must use Mono for Android 4.4.x or higher to compile the Java Binding project.
-It is recommended that you use the most recent stable build of Mono For Android, which is 4.4.54 as of January 3, 2013.
+It is recommended that you use the most recent stable build of Mono For Android, which is 4.6.4 as of April 23, 2013.

-**Note:** You must have the Android Support Packages installed.

 **Note:** Ensure that the package name of your application is all lower case.
 Android is very particular and the Google Maps API will not authenticate the API key property if the package name has mixed case.